Scopoli's shearwater: Taxonomy

-Scopoli's shearwater was formally described in 1769 by the Austrian naturalist Giovanni Antonio Scopoli.
+Scopoli's shearwater was formally described in 1769 by the Italian naturalist Giovanni Antonio Scopoli.
 He placed it with the other petrels in the genus Procellaria and coined the binomial name Procellaria diomedea.
 Scopoli did not mention a type locality but this was designated in 1946 by the British Ornithologists' Union as the Tremiti Islands in the Adriatic.
 Scopoli's shearwater is now placed in the genus Calonectris that was introduced in 1915 by the ornithologists Gregory Mathews and Tom Iredale.
 The genus name combines the Ancient Greek kalos meaning "good" or "noble" with the genus name Nectris that was used for shearwaters by the German naturalist Heinrich Kuhl in 1820.
 The name Nectris comes from the Ancient Greek nēktris meaning "swimmer".
 The specific epithet diomedea refers to Diomedes, a hero in Greek mythology.
 His wife was serially unfaithful while he fought at Troy, so he left to found a city in Italy.
 After his death, his distraught friends were turned into white seabirds.
 The species is considered to be monotypic: no subspecies are recognised.

 Scopoli's shearwater and Cory's shearwater were previously considered as conspecific.
 They formed the Cory's shearwater complex (Calonectris diomedea).
 Based on the lack of hybridization and differences in mitochondrial DNA, morphology and vocalization, the complex was split into two separate species.
 The English name "Cory's shearwater" was transferred to Calonectris borealis while what was previously the nominate subspecies became Scopoli's shearwater (Calonectris diomedea).

-Although most ornithological authorities treat Cory's shearwater and Scopoli's shearwater as separate species, the Cornell Laboratory of Ornithology has chosen not to do so in their updates to The Clements Checklist of Birds of the World.
+Most ornithological authorities treat Cory's shearwater and Scopoli's shearwater as separate species.
+Including the Cornell Laboratory of Ornithology as of their October 2025 update to The Clements Checklist of Birds of the World.